-In fact doing any one of these things can cause your home not to sell at all or at the very least make the transaction go far less smoothly.
+In fact doing any one of these things can cause your home not to sell at all or the very least make the transaction go far less smoothly.
 Recently we looked at things buyers do that real estate agents can’t stand.
-This time it is the sellers turn to get put under the microscope.
-Without further ado, I present you with the things sellers do that real estate agents hate.
+This time, it is the sellers turn to get put under the microscope.
+Without further ado, I present you with the things sellers do that real estate agent hate.

 Avoid making these home selling mistakes and let your agent do their job!